 In 2016, in Luecke v.
 Suesse, this argument did not fly.
 The Court of Appeals honed in on the holding in Fennell v.
 Southern Maryland Hospital that “loss of chance of survival in itself is not compensable unless and until death ensues.”
 Fennell v.
 Southern Maryland Hospital.
 Center, 320 Md.
 776, 790 (1990).
 The court specifically rejected the plaintiff’s effort to “rename” loss of chance.

 The Court of Appeals of Maryland blithely rolls along as a relatively apolitical body.
 Sure, there are conservative and liberal judges and they vote accordingly on some issues before the court but, it is just not a partisan-charged atmosphere.
 I think it helps that few issues before the Maryland high court are particularly politically-charged, as cases are before the Supreme Court.
 The average Marylander does not spend a lot of time thinking about what the Court of Appeals is doing.
 As we become more divided and more partisan as a society – which I think polls suggest that we are – I wonder if this will one day change and we will look back on 2010 as the glory days.
-(2019 Update: No, nothing has really changed in Maryland.
+(2020 Update: No, nothing has really changed in Maryland.
+Governors O’Malley and Hogan have done a good job picking judges.
 The Supreme Court, of course, has grown even more politicized.)

 - Loss of Chance in Maryland (our law affirmed by the Court of Appeals)

-- Mississippi toes this same ridiculous line on loss of chance in January 2019
+- Mississippi toes this same ridiculous line on the loss of chance in January 2019

 - Loss of Chance in Massachusetts